Celtis africana Burm.f.

 The genus name Celtis is the Latin name used by Pliny, and is also the ancient Greek name for one of the plants reputed to be the lotus of the ancients.
 The specific epithet africana means African.
 Celtis africana thus means the African celtis.

 The genus Celtis contains about 50 species widely spread throughout the warm temperate regions of the world.
 Only three species are indigenous to southern Africa namely Celtis gomphophylla (false white stinkwood), C. mildbraedii (Natal white stinkwood) and C. africana.
-In southern Africa there are 5 species in this family: Trema orientalis (trema/pigeon wood), Chaetachme aristata (chaetachme/false white pear) and the three celtis species.
-The family Celtidaceae is closely related to the elm family Ulmaceae, which is distributed mainly in the north temperate regions of the world.
+Other related species in southern Africa include Trema orientalis (trema/pigeon wood), Chaetachme aristata (chaetachme/false white pear) and the three celtis species.
+The genus Celtis is related to the Elm Family (Ulmaceae), which is distributed mainly in the north temperate regions of the world.

 Celtis africana closely resembles and can be easily confused with Trema orientalis.
 Trema is not as widely distributed, nor as tolerant of tough conditions as C. africana.
 Also, Trema leaves tend to be larger and more slender, serrated nearly from the base, and the female flowers and fruits are carried on much shorter stalks than those of C. africana.
 Furthermore, related exotic species, C. australis (nettle tree), C. sinensis (Chinese hackberry) and Ulmus parvifolia (Chinese elm), are cultivated in gardens in South Africa and do occasionally escape into natural areas where they may be confused with the indigenous species.